Isabella1911/Clue-game-first-exercise-/game/notebook.md

 Location of the crime is still unknown - the room must have been empty when it happened...
 The location of the crime is the town hall offices
+The culprit is the teacher and the murder weapon was the leather gloves